What to expect during pregnancy

 At or after 39 weeks' gestation, the baby's development is usually complete.
 If a pregnancy lasts for 42 weeks, a doctor will probably induce the birth.

 Some women give birth at home.
 However, it may take longer to access medical assistance.
-Anyone considering a home birth should discuss it with a healthcare provider, who will make individual recommendations.
+Anyone considering a home birth should discuss it with a healthcare professional, who will make individual recommendations.

 When the time comes to deliver, a woman may have a choice of pain reliever.